 In other words, you not only remember more, but you feel like you have had more time on a daily basis in which to remember more.

 Pretty cool, right?

 Well, I don’t know if it’ll be cool for you or not, so …

 You Absolutely Have To Try It!

 Seriously, just do it.
-Here are 3.5 amazing ways to give writing about your daily life a try.
+Here are some amazing ways to give writing about your daily life a try.